joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 Another way to determine if you need to break things up: If you're making a card-based interface, then you've got pre-made division of your UX already.

 If you have a group of controls for, say, a table or chart, that itself can usually be captured into its own component.
 State can then be managed by either just emitting a whole new object, or by `.sync`ing a bunch of separate properties.
 If `.sync`ing a bunch of separate properties, I recommend grouping them into an object anyway, since that keeps them together in the `data()` definition, and can make it easier to split things into sub-views later if necessary.

+### Minimize Own-State in Vue Components

+Basically, keep `data()` as small as possible.

+- Don't store data received from the server.
+Rather, reference data via a generalize Requests module. (described later)
+- Don't duplicate data from the parent unless it's absolutely necessary to implement a certain interaction.
+    - Then that becomes isolation of that internal state in a (sometimes shared) separate component so that the parent doesn't have to deal with it, and can instead deal with coordination of multiple components.

+The more state a component must manage itself, the more that can go wrong.
+Manual state management is tedious and error prone, and frequently not even necessary.
+By removing as much manual state management as possible, we're left with only the bare minimum of state that we must manage to support whatever logic we're trying to implement.

+Everything else should be computed props, as much as possible.

 ### Stateful Child Components